yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/arrays/index.md

 * Index
 * Initialize

-## Warm Up
+## 🌎Warm Up

-In a Playground, declare a variable for every scholar in the room.
+In a Playground, declare a variable for every scholar in the zoom.
 The variable names should be something like `scholar1`, `scholar2`, etc. and the values should be strings of their first names.

 ## Collections